-However reality seems to be more complicated, and precipitation (P) and evaporation (E) changes have not been found to be equally distributed in space, time and intensity and may be constrained by the tropospheric energy budget [Allen and Ingram, 2002].
-Allan and Soden [2008] find an amplification of P mainly in the higher percentile bins, meaning, that especially the intensity of extreme P events may increase with global warming.
-Also Chou et al. [2007] found a P increase to induce wetter wet seasons, but found the dry seasons to become slightly drier as the atmosphere warms.
+[3] However, reality seems to be more complicated, and precipitation (P) and evaporation (E) changes have not been found to be equally distributed in space, time, and intensity and may be constrained by the tropospheric energy budget [Allen and Ingram, 2002].
+Allan and Soden [2008] find an amplification of P mainly in the higher-percentile bins, meaning that the intensity of extreme P events in particular may increase with global warming.
+Also, Chou et al. [2007] found a P increase to induce wetter wet seasons but found the dry seasons to become slightly drier as the atmosphere warms.

-Looking at precipitation trends Allan and Soden [2007] and Allan et al. [2010] find large discrepancies between model and observation data.
-They discriminate between ASC and DESC by using monthly mean 500hPa vertical wind motion from reanalysis data.
-John et al. [2009] define their ASC and DESC alike, and conclude that the tendency of ASC getting wetter, and DESC getting dryer is robust over models and satellite observations.
+[4] Looking at precipitation trends, Allan and Soden [2007] and Allan et al. [2010] find large discrepancies between model and observation data.
+They distinguish between ASC and DESC by using monthly mean 500 hPa vertical wind motion from reanalysis data.
+John et al. [2009] define their ASC and DESC similarly, concluding that the tendency of ASC to become wetter and DESC to become dryer is robust over models and satellite observations.
 A very detailed study on changes in the hydrological cycle has been undertaken by Seager et al. [2010].
-They break down changes of the moisture budget into thermodynamically and dynamically induced changes using daily model mean values, and find the thermodynamic part to increase P-E through increasing specific humidity, while a weakening of the circulation opposes this trend.
-Using monthly mean sea level pressure data Vecchi et al. [2006] also find a weakening of the tropical circulation, and Power and Smith [2007] a weaking atmospheric circulation indices over the Pacific.
-Similarly Gastineau and Soden [2011, in press] identified a weakening of recent sufrace wind extremes.
-Harrison [1989] in an earlier study using observed surface winds finds no statistically significant trend, at least for the tropical Pacific.
-This is in contrast to other studies, older and more recent
+They break down changes in the moisture budget into thermodynamically and dynamically induced changes using daily model mean values and find the thermodynamic part to increase P-E through increasing specific humidity, while a weakening of the circulation opposes this trend.
+Using monthly mean sea level pressure data, Vecchi et al. [2006] also find a weakening of the tropical circulation, and Power and Smith [2007] find a weakening of atmospheric circulation indices over the